LuciferianInk/aitextgen/docs/generate.md

 ## Seed

-aitextgen has a new `seed` parameter for generation.
+aigen has a new `seed` parameter for generation.
 Using any generate function with a `seed` parameter (must be an integer) and all other models/parameters the same, and the generated text will be identical.
 This allows for reproducible generations in case someone accuses you of faking the AI output.

 For `generate_to_file()`, the 8-digit number at the end of the file name will be the seed used to generate the file, making reprodicibility easy.